3 Steps to Preventing a Migraine

 The exact chain of events leading to a migraine is still not fully understood.
 Experts believe that migraine headaches are caused by abnormal brain activity, including dilation and constriction of the blood vessels within the brain.
 Although the neurological pathway is still unclear, a migraine is typically precipitated by one or more stimuli, commonly called “triggers.”
 Each person has their own unique set of triggers; the most common ones include stress, lack of sleep, hormone fluctuations, and a wide range of foods, from caffeine to artificial sweeteners.

 One of the most effective ways of identifying your specific triggers is to keep a migraine journal.
 Keeping a record of when and where you get a migraine will help you figure out the foods, events, or other stimuli that typically precede your migraine attack.
-You can simply use a notebook to record these details, and there are also some great online resources, such as printable forms and various smartphone applications to help you keep a thorough migraine journal.
+You can simply use a notebook to record these details or look for online resources or smartphone applications to help you keep a thorough migraine journal.

 However, even if you keep a meticulous journal, common migraine triggers such as nutritional deficiencies, hormone imbalances, and other underlying or co-existing medical problems may go unnoticed without medical testing.
 If you suffer from migraines, make sure that you get a comprehensive physical exam, and discuss testing for nutritional deficiencies or other co-existing conditions (common ones include depression, anxiety, high blood pressure, and sleep disorder) with your physician.